mike-seger/selenium-grid/test/README.md

-# Test Examples For Some Languages
+# Test Examples For A Few Languages
 Each subdirectory provides a smoke test of the selenium grid and its supported drivers for a language such as **Java** or **JS**.
 It contains a **configuration.json** within the test source directory.
 Here's an example:
 ```